Xor-el/BaseNcodingPascal/README.md

         the "{$ZEROBASEDSTRINGS ON}" switch to manage String Indexing.
         I couldn't test it though since I don't have the Mobile SKU Installed.

-    5. "Parallel version" was not implemented because it requires PPL (Parallel Programming Library) which was only added in XE7.
+    5. "Parallel version" was implemented using PPL (Parallel Programming Library) but will only work in XE7 Upwards.
-        I know I had other options like OTL (OmniThread Library) but I don't want to include another "Large Dependency" just for a "little additional feature".

     6. This Library was written with the Object Oriented Paradigm (Class-Based) but implements memory management through reference counting with the help of